 See also: Light Roast vs Dark Roast Coffee

 Featured Image Credit: bonchan, Shutterstock

 Table of Contents

-- What are the benefits of roasting coffee at home?
+- What are the benefits of roasting your own coffee beans?

 - How long does it take?

-- How do you roast your own coffee beans?
+- How to roast your own coffee beans

 - How difficult is roasting coffee beans?